-The requirement of an investment nexus could also prevent NCPs from accepting specific instances dealing with supply chains, although a few NCPs have in the past accepted such specific instances despite the requirement of an investment nexus.
-173 Although the implementation procedures of the OECD Guidelines clearly envisage that specific instances may contain issues arising "from the activity of a group of enterprises organized as consortium, joint venture or other similar form", 174 business arrangements such as the supply chain arrangement or sub-contracting arrangement do not lend themselves to easy classification with regard to an investment nexus.
+The requirement of an investment nexus could also prevent NCPs from accepting specific instances dealing with supply chains, although a few NCPs in the past have accepted such specific instances despite the requirement of an investment nexus.
+196 Although the implementation procedures of the OECD Guidelines clearly envisage that specific instances may contain issues arising "from the activity of a group of enterprises organised as consortium, joint venture or other similar form,"197 business arrangements such as the supply chain arrangement or subcontracting arrangement do not lend themselves to easy classification with regard to an investment nexus.
 Thus, the requirement of an investment nexus could potentially limit and circumscribe the scope of specific instances under the OECD Guidelines.
 That being said, the requirement of an investment nexus has not been uniformly interpreted and applied by the NCPs.
-Several NCPs have adopted a liberal interpretation of the requirement of an investment nexus, while some NCPs appear to de-emphasize or downplay the significance of the requirement by accepting specific instance complaints without addressing the issue of an investment nexus.
-175
+Several NCPs have adopted a liberal interpretation of the investment nexus requirement, while others appear to de-emphasize or downplay the significance of the requirement by accepting specific instances without addressing the issue of an investment nexus.